-I am an associate professor at Penn State University and the Director of the George and Ann Richards Civil War Era Center.
-My work centers on the long U.S. Civil War era with a focus on politics, culture, slavery, and law.
+I am an associate professor of history at Penn State University and the Director of the George and Ann Richards Civil War Era Center.
+My work considers the role of personal relationships and networks in the nineteenth century, with a particular focus on politics, culture, constitutionalism, law, and slavery.

 My first book, Washington Brotherhood: Politics, Social Life, and the Coming of the Civil War, examines how the social lives of federal politicians in Washington in the 1840s and 1850s created a political fraternity that left them unprepared for and surprised by the secession crisis during the winter of 1860-1861.

-My current book project, entitled The Political Supreme Court (under contract with Ferris & Ferris at UNC Press), examines the political culture of the U.S. Supreme Court from the 1830s to the 1890s.
-You can learn more about this project from some of my public writing and speaking.
+My current book project, entitled The Political Supreme Court (under contract with Ferris & Ferris at UNC Press), examines the political world of U.S. Supreme Court justices from the early nineteenth century to the 1890s.
+You can learn more about this project from my research and some of my public writing and speaking.

-As the director of the Richards Center, I oversee several important projects the flagship journal of the period The Journal of the Civil War Era, the annual Brose Lecture Series, and a prominent post-doctoral fellowship program.
-I am also the Series editor for the Brose Book Series at the University of North Carolina Press.
+As the director of the Richards Center, I oversee several important projects including the flagship journal of the period the Journal of the Civil War Era, the annual Brose Lecture Series, and a prominent post-doctoral fellowship program.
+I am also the Series Editor for the Brose Book Series at the University of North Carolina Press.

 I’m a graduate of Stanford University (BA) and the University of Virginia (MA & PhD).
 Before coming to Penn State, I was an associate professor at the University of Oklahoma and an affiliated faculty member at the Institute for the American Constitutional Heritage at OU.
 I’m also a Chicago native and a serious baseball fan (go White Sox!).